hendrikmaus/openhab-auth-router/README.md

         # auth_basic_user_file                    /etc/nginx/.htpasswd;
     }
 ```

-TODO: update with basic auth and header set for router

 Restart nginx `sudo service nginx reload` and try to access your OpenHAB instance as usual.